open-estuary/github-blog-source/source/_posts/remote_share_D02_in_open_lab.md

     scp hip05-d02.dtb XXXX@htsat.vicp.cc:~/ftp/

 ### Edit the grub confige file
-As you log in the host through ssh, the "config" file is linked to the board's grub config file.
-Therefore, you can edit the config file to add you own information.
+As you log in the host through ssh, the system will create a default config file(grub.conf) for you.Once use the command board_connect successfully, it will replace the board's grub.cfg that the "config" file  linked to.
+Therefore, you can edit the grub.conf file to add you own information.

-    ls config -al
-    vim config
+    vim grub.conf

 ***NOTE: XXX is your account that is assigned by the administrator.***
 ## Part 2 Access the board
-Now it very convenient for you to connect the board.
+Now it is very convenient for you to connect the board.
 As you have logged in the host, so just type the command below to connect board.

     board_connect